-Best headphones with a mic for voice and video calls Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones with a mic for voice and video calls.
+Best headphones with a mic for voice and video calls Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones with a mic for voice and video calls you can buy in 2021.

 Whether you're working from home and need to do a conference call to Singapore or just have a video catch-up with your mum, you'll need one of our best headphones with a mic.
 They'll bump up audio quality and help you hear every word clearly.

 But what are the best headphones with a microphone for voice and video calls?
 Choose wisely and you'll be rewarded with the best call quality.
 The latest wireless models are a good bet as they allow you to go hands-free.
-And many feature Bluetooth 5.0, which should ensure a great match between audio and video, plus a 40m indoor range (compared to Bluetooth 4.2's 10m range).
+And many feature Bluetooth 5.0 – not only will this ensure a great match between audio and video (so it doesn't look like your caller is lip syncing), it also has a huge indoor range of 40m (compared to Bluetooth 4.2's paltry 10m).

 If it's in-ear headphones you're after, you'll want a pair with decent battery life and an in-line remote control for answering calls.
-And if you tend to make calls outdoors or in busy offices, noise-cancelling technology will block out external sounds such as wind, rain, rumbling trains and loud chatter.
+And if you tend to make calls outdoors or in busy offices, noise-cancelling technology will block out external sounds such as wind, rain, rumbling trains and open-plan banter.

 To help you make the right choice, we've recommended the best headphones with a mic for voice and video calls – read on to find a pair that matches your budget.